DESK / VANGUARD PLATFORM

 Tax-loss harvesting.
 The standard tax-loss harvesting practice swaps between ETFs from different issuers tracking similar but not identical indexes (e.g. sell VTI, buy ITOT).
 This is much harder with mutual funds because the substantially identical determination is more conservative.
 Tax-loss harvesters typically prefer ETFs in their taxable accounts.

 Future portability.
 If you may consolidate to a different brokerage (Fidelity, Schwab, Merrill, M1), ETFs transfer in kind to any other brokerage with no taxable event in a taxable account.
-Vanguard mutual funds can be held at other brokerages but typically incur transaction fees ($20 to $75 per trade).
+These mutual funds can be held at other brokerages but typically incur transaction fees ($20 to $75 per trade).
 If brokerage portability is a real consideration, ETFs reduce the long-run friction.

 SECTION 05 / VANGUARD'S WEAKNESSES